sali131/ULTIMATE-Subaru-Sensitivity-Calculator/README.md

 # ULTIMATE-Subaru-Sensitivity-Calculator

-Sensitivity calculator for the ULTIMATE-Subaru WFI camera.
+Sensitivity calculator for ULTIMATE-Subaru WFI.

-Download the "ultimate" folder and run the sens_calc.py python script within to initiate the sensitivity calculator.
+Download the "ultimate" folder and run the ultimate.py python script to initiate the sensitivity calculator.

 The readme file inside the folder describes the input parameters for the sensitivity calculator.